nitrogency/omnibus3/README.md

   - Python script that performs some arbitirary OSINT task against an artifact

 ### Artifacts
-#### Overview
-Most cyber investigations begin with one or more technical indicators, such as an IP address, file hash or email address.
-After searching and analyzing, relationships begin to form and you can pivot through connected data points.
-These data points are called Artifacts within Omnibus and represent any item you wish to investigate.

 Artifacts can be one of the following types:
 * IPv4 address
 * FQDN